shirotwan/Nyancompiler/README.md

 Simple c++ compiler

 # How to install
-Download the zip release to Program files and add the path to the txt in the system/acc variables
+Download the zip release to Program files and add the path in the txt file to the system/acc variables